Sebastian Lege

 Sebastian Lege (born 27 October 1978) is a German celebrity chef, television personality and food product developer.
+Known for his signature brand of humor, Lege has grown particularly popular with younger demographics in Germany, eventually starring as the moderator of multiple cuisine-centered TV shows.

 Biography

 Lege was born in Bremen on 27 October 1978, the son of a plumber and a commercial clerk.
-He currently lives with his girlfriend in Düsseldorf.
+He currently lives with his girlfriend in Meerbusch near Düsseldorf.

 Cooking career

 In 1994, at the age of 15, Lege opted to undergo an apprenticeship as a cook at a hotel at Bremer Kreuz until he moved to the "Parkhotel Grüner Jäger" in Verden (Aller) a year later.
 Following his graduation in 1997, he worked as a cook in a multitude of restaurant and hotel kitchens, among them the Ratskeller of the Bremen City Hall.
 In addition, he entered the position of vice chef for the first time when working at a Sheraton hotel.
 He moved to Düsseldorf in 2002, where he lives to this day.
 Here, he would work at the Courtyard by Marriott in Hafen for nearly four years, before turning to job hopping for a while until finally moving up to the position of chef de cuisine at a 5-star restaurant of the Nikko group in February 2009.